COVID-19 pandemic on cruise ships: Costa Atlantica

 Costa Atlantica had 623 crew members and no passengers at the time the first positive case was first reported.
 There were 56 crew members that had heavy contact with the positive case.
-They were all been quarantined, and PCR tests were planned for all of them.
+They were all quarantined, and PCR tests were planned for all of them.
 The prefecture considered requesting assistance from the Self-Defense Forces to help manage the situation.

 On 22 April 2020, officials of the prefecture announced that, of the 56 additional tests conducted, an additional 33 crew members had tested positive, bringing the total number of positive cases to 34.
 The other 23 tests returned negative.
 On 23 April, it was announced that 48 tests in total returned positive, with 14 of the positive cases being cooks or people serving food.
 On 24 April, officials stated that 91 people had tested positive, with one patient being hospitalised.
 Officials also noted that even though Costa Atlantica had been quarantined upon its arrival in Japan, with its crew ordered not to leave the quay unless they needed to visit a hospital, some crew members had left without informing the officials.

 On 25 April, Television Nagasaki announced that 57 new cases had been discovered, bringing the total number of positive cases to 148.
 As of 4 May, the number had increased to 149.
 Those crew members that tested negative began flying home from Japan on 4 May.
 On 31 May, after all remaining crew tested negative for the virus, the cruise ship departed Nagasaki for Manila.